Seldom-SE/Seldom-SE.github.io/index.md

 I've used various tools to make games since 2008, but I didn't learn Rust until 2019, when I was in college.
 It quickly became my favorite language, so I started many projects in it.
-I used Amethyst on and off, until I got intoBevy 0.4 in December 2020.
+I used Amethyst on and off, until I got into Bevy 0.4 in December 2020.
 I used it on and off, until September 2021, when I became less busy with school and work, and I started working on my Bevy projects very actively.
 This active work continues to today.